dreamcat4/php-fpm/readme-ru.markdown

 	--with-config-file-path=[PATH]			Where to look for php.ini
 	--with-config-file-scan-dir[=PATH]		Search path for extension .ini files

-There are also many other php build flags.
+There are many possible php build flags.
 Please consult the official php documentation.

 * Note:
   The following build flags are not used anymore.
 They are simply ignored by the configure script.